 In July 2017, Mary Anne released her book "Remember for Me: Life Lessons from Those Living with Dementia."
 Through heartwarming stories, she introduces readers to some members of The Veranda family and shares many lessons from her long career of serving the senior adult population.

-Mary Anne holds PAC Consultant certification in Teepa Snow's "Positive Approach to Care" and also is certified in Alzheimer’s care by both the Alzheimer’s Association and the Alzheimer's Federation of America.
+Mary Anne holds dual certification as PAC consultant and coach in Teepa Snow's "Positive Approach to Care" and also is certified in Alzheimer’s care by both the Alzheimer’s Association and the Alzheimer's Federation of America.

 She has appeared on the Nashville Public Television's "NPT Reports: Aging Matters," a series designed to open a community-based conversation about what Middle Tennessee's older citizens need to optimize their quality of life and helping prepare communities for the coming explosion in the aging population.

 In March 2018, Mary Anne was recognized during "Huck's Heroes," a special segment of Gov. Mike Huckabee's show "Huckabee" that airs nationally on Trinity Broadcasting Network (TBN.)
 Her selection as a "Huck's Hero" resulted from her vision of establishing Veranda Ministries and its work in Sumner County.